Apply to vetted scholarship programs in one clickAdvertiser disclosure

 - Do you have more generous merit scholarship offers from other schools?
 Include the offer letters along with your note.
 While this may seem a bit crass, it helps give the admissions office context of where you are coming from.

 Need-based financial aid is a completely different type of financial aid than merit aid.
-Unlike merit aid, need-based scholarships are awarded according to a formula that is dictated by your family’s financial situation.
+Colleges award need-based scholarships according to a formula dictated by your family’s financial situation.
 This means that there is very little (if any) wiggle room for how colleges award need-based financial aid.

 With this said, there are two ways that you may be able to receive a reevaluated need-based financial aid package:

-- There was a mistake on your FAFSA or other financial aid form
+- There was an error on your FAFSA or other financial aid form (like the CSS Profile)

-- Your family’s financial aid situation has changed since you submitted your financial aid forms due to dramatically increased medical expenses or a parent loses their job.
+- Your family’s financial aid situation has changed since you submitted your financial aid forms.
+Two of the most common reasons that this can happen include dramatically increased medical expenses or a parent loses their job.
+However, there may be other situations that could impact a family’s financial situation.

-In these situations it is absolutely worth contacting the college’s financial aid offie to ask about what can be done.
+In these situations it is absolutely worth contacting the college’s financial aid office to ask if there is any possibility of an adjusted aid package.
 Generally, the office of financial aid will ask you for a letter explaining your change in circumstances, with context and possible documentation.

 Financial aid appeal letter sample